Skip to main content

 drwxrwxrwx - ubuntu ubuntu 0 2021-07-14 04:12 swifta://logan-test.kc/user

--- Create table by specifying LOCATION to Object Storage
+-- Create a table with LOCATION set to Object Storage

 CREATE EXTERNAL TABLE tb_objectstorage (